Family Child Care Registration

 You will receive a certificate which is good for three years.
 During those three years you must complete 20 additional hours of training and you may be monitored annually by our agency.
 At the end of the three years you will be required to renew your registration.

-The state does not require registered family child care home to be registered but we highly recommend you consider insuring your business.
+The state does not require registered family child care home to be insured but we highly recommend you consider insuring your business.
 For more information on insurance see resources and links.

 As a registered Family Child Care Provider you are not employed by our agency.
 You own your own business, set your own fees, hours and contract directly with the parent.